by Janelle Pavao

 On August 28, Washington heard of this attack and, in a panic, tried to come with reinforcements.
 However, the British forces were too strong and they forced the Americans to evacuate the city of Brooklyn entirely.
 In a frenzy, the American army fled.
 General Howe, blinded with pride, let them escape, thus missing an opportunity to take General Washington captive.

 Later on that month, the British attacked New York and the Americans were once again forced to evacuate.
-Howe let yet another opportunity to take Washington captive pass, and this time, he might have taken most of the American army as well.
+Howe let yet another opportunity to take Washington captive pass, and this time he could have taken most of the American army as well.
 Had he done this, he might have greatly changed the outcome of the war.